-According to a report from the International Business Times, the Los Angeles Lakers have put Nets point guard Deron Williams on their radar:
+The Los Angeles Lakers have put Nets point guard Deron Williams on their radar, according to a report from the International Business Times:

 “Mitch Kupchak says he is willing to trade current pick (1-9) for good offer.
 Also wants to trade for another pick for middle/late 1st round,” Mark Medina of Los Angeles Daily News last week.

 Another target for the Lakers is veteran point guard Deron Williams, who has been subpar for the past two seasons in Brooklyn.
 Williams, former perennial All-Star, wants to get out from his current situation with the Nets in hope of reviving his career with a championship contender team.